God’s Heart for Justice: Exploring Biblical Perspectives on Gun Violence in America – Part 2

 “The work of the prophets in ancient Israel was to deliver a truth-telling, hope-evoking word in a society that wanted neither the truth that was too hard to bear nor hope that was impossible to entertain.” —Walter Brueggemann, Tenacious Solidarity, Biblical Provocations on Race, Religion, Climate, and the Economy

-I can’t understand how some Americans including politicians and conservative evangelical Christians continue to tolerate the chronic carnage of deaths and injuries from gunfire, particularly among our children and particularly after some of the most deadliest school shootings in recent history: Virginia Tech in Blacksburg, Virginia in 2007 killing 32 people and injuring dozens; Sandy Hook Elementary School in 2012 killing 26 people, including 20 first-graders and six adult school staff members; Stoneman Douglas High School in Parkland, Florida in 2018 killing 17 and 17 were injured; and, Santa Fe High School in Texas where 10 people were killed and 14 were injured.
+I can’t understand how some Americans tolerate the chronic carnage of deaths and injuries from gunfire.
+This group includes politicians and conservative evangelical Christians.
+This is particularly worrying among our children.
+This tolerance is unimaginable, especially after some of the deadliest school shootings in recent history.
+These include Virginia Tech in Blacksburg, Virginia, in 2007, where 32 people were killed, and dozens were injured.
+Sandy Hook Elementary School in 2012 killed 26 people, including 20 first-graders and six adult school staff members.
+Stoneman Douglas High School in Parkland, Florida, in 2018, where 17 were killed and 17 were injured.
+At Santa Fe High School in Texas, 10 people were killed, and 14 were injured.
 These are atrocities that cannot continue to be ignored or dismissed with thoughts and prayers.
 While it is within our God-given right and power as a nation we can do something.

-In 2021, President Joe Biden and other policymakers proposed new restrictions on firearm access in an effort to address gun violence ranging from rising murder rates in some major cities to mass shootings.
-Pew Research Center identified some key findings about Americans’ attitudes about gun violence, gun policy and other subjects, drawn from recent surveys by Pew Research Center and Gallup.1
+In 2021, President Joe Biden and other policymakers proposed new restrictions on firearm access.
+They aimed to tackle gun violence ranging from rising murder rates in some major cities to mass shootings.
+Pew Research Center identified some key findings about Americans’ attitudes.
+These findings concern gun violence, gun policy, and other subjects.
+They were drawn from recent surveys by Pew Research Center and Gallup.1

 Below are some of those findings: